-We are a holding company supporting social enterprises that deal with social risks.
+We advise social development initiatives and support enterprises that deal with social risks.

 In a fast-moving world, we all know of orphan social problems.
 We define these ‘orphans’ as risks posed to life which cannot be addressed today within existing resource allocations, existing mandates, or using current analytical approaches.
-Our approach is to build on social finance, and on social performance evaluation methods.
+Our approach is to use extensively social impact evaluation and to build on social finance.

-For this work we rely above all on our ability to understand the consequences of a social intervention, whether it be a development aid programme, a peace-building initiative, an industrial project, or a humanitarian action—and then we look for the drivers that will create a sustainable mechanism to resolve those risks.
+For this work we value a good understanding of the consequences of a social intervention, whether it be a development aid programme, a peace-building initiative, an industrial project, or a humanitarian action.

 We routinely participate in evaluation and impact assessments as coordinator or as partner, depending on the needs of each particular project.
 Over the years we have built a strong network of professionals with whom we are lucky to work on a regular basis.
 We claim to have in this way gained access and insights into some of the most intractable problems.